 - home management

-Additionally, you might consider participating in a clinical trial.
-This is a serious commitment that requires a discussion with your doctor first to ensure safety.
+Additionally, you might consider participating in a clinical trial yourself.
+This is a serious commitment.
+In order to ensure your own safety, you should discuss clinical trials with your doctor first.